Rohith-actl/actuarial-application-tracker/README.md

 ## How to Access

-This tracker is shared privately with a select group of Australian actuarial students.
-If you've been given access, you'll have a link and a password.
+This tracker is shared with Australian actuarial students.

-If you'd like access, reach out.
+If you'd like access, please use the file.

 ---

 ## Keeping It Updated

 The tracker is maintained regularly.
-If you spot outdated information — wrong dates, changed programme types, companies that have opened or closed applications — use the **Feedback** button inside the tracker to suggest a correction.
+If you spot outdated information such as wrong dates, changed programme types, companies that have opened or closed applications, use the **Feedback** button inside the tracker to suggest a correction.
 Every submission goes directly to the creator.

 ---